ABOUT

 -

-I’ve always loved telling stories—poems, short fiction, scripts—but I didn’t ever think I’d write novels.
+I’ve always loved telling stories—poems, short fiction, scripts—but I didn’t think I’d ever write novels.
 I didn’t think I could hold something so large in my head.
 But when I was a college sophomore, I realized I was afraid to try, because I was afraid to fail.
-I sat down and wrote my first novel, and it was terrible (as all first attempts should be), but it taught me a valuable lesson: I COULD.
+So I sat down and wrote my first novel, and it was terrible (as all first attempts should be), but it taught me a valuable lesson: I COULD.
 I’ve never stopped.

 -